 |Sat Dec 8th|

 A journey from Thorney Island to Rye.
 Booking TBA.
+For a Booking form click on the title or see Dave the sound Guy at any General Meeting.
 For a map click on Pulborough Village Hall.

 |Sat Jan 12th|

 Looking at the northern artists with a focus on Van Eyck.
-Booking TBA.
+For a Booking form click on the title or see Dave the sound Guy at any General Meeting.
 For a map click on Hailsham Civic Community Hall.

 |Sat Feb 9th|

 How the pilgrims tales reveal the rich diversity of medieval life.
-Booking TBA.
+For a Booking form click on the title or see Dave the sound Guy at any General Meeting.
 For a map click on All Saints Crowborough.

 |Sat May 11th|